ElBarbs/cart351-finalproject/README.md

 # Project Overview

 This web-based game allows users to grow plants and manage a virtual garden tied to their real-world location on Earth.

-It leverages HTML, CSS, and JavaScript for the frontend, with a PHP backend.
-A MongoDB Atlas database is used to store user information and game data.
-P5.js is utilized to render the game world and user interface components.
+The frontend is composed of HTML, CSS and JavaScript.
+The JavaScript library p5.js is used to render the game world and user interface components (inventory and map).

+The backend utilized PHP, coupled with a MongoDB database.
+The database is hosted on MongoDB Atlas, making it easily accessible using the MongoDB PHP driver and a private URI stored in an .env file.
+The environment variable is loaded with the help of the “PHP dotenv” library.
+Composer was used to facilitate the installation and management of all the dependencies.

 ## Files